The 3 R’s of Leadership ~ Reflection, Relationships & Resiliency

 Resiliency

-Bill George, professor of management at the Harvard Business School shared his experience at the World Economic Forum in Davos, Switzerland, “The tipping point was very evident with many oversold sessions on the topic of meditation.
-I witnessed this personally by leading a sold-out dinner on the topic and participating in two other sessions on “Mindful Leadership.”
+Bill George, former professor of management at Harvard Business School shared his experience at the World Economic Forum in Davos, Switzerland, “The tipping point was very evident with many oversold sessions on the topic of meditation.
+I witnessed this personally by leading sold-out sessions on “Mindful Leadership.”

-Well if they’re doing it at Davos…..maybe the average worker can expect reasonable hours, less pressure and a lighter work load?
-George says that the dramatic shift in consciousness he sees among leaders starts with changes taking place in the world.
+Optimistically, George says the shift in consciousness he sees among leaders starts with changes taking place in the world.
 “We live in an era of globalization and rapid technological change that is creating volatility, uncertainty, chaos and ambiguity.
 (VUCA is the acronym created by the U.S. Military Academy to describe the world of the 21st century).
 Its impact is compounded by the rapidly changing job marker and the new 24/7 communications world.”

-Well those changes that Bill George is citing aren’t going to disappear – in fact, they’re likely to accelerate so the question of sustaining resiliency is a major one for every leader.
-So far, most aren’t doing a very good job.
-They model the opposite of mindfulness.
+Well, those changes that Bill George cited are not going to disappear – in fact, they’re likely to accelerate so the question of sustaining resiliency is a major one for every leader.
+So far, the progress is slow.
+Many workplace cultures model the opposite of mindfulness.
 Long hours, unreasonable expectations, partial information and poor listening.
 Much of the problem is baked in the cake, so to speak.
-The systems that are driven by insatiable growth targets and quarterly measurements are only part of the problem.
-Many companies have shifted their priorities since the Great Recession and are not as willing to invest in hiring more employees, providing better resources and offering training and support to workers.
+Systems are still driven by insatiable growth targets and quarterly measurements. are only part of the problem.

 Gallup CEO Jim Clifton sums it up perfectly, “Here’s something they’ll probably never teach you in business school: The single biggest decision you make in your job-bigger than all of the rest – is who you name manager.
 When you name the wrong person manager – nothing fixes that bad decision.
 Not compensation, not benefits – nothing.”